What was the Trans-Atlantic Slave Trade?

 How and why Africans were captured

-The early European slave traders simply kidnapped Africans they could, sometimes tricking victims onto ships by offering to trade with them.
+The early European slave traders simply kidnapped Africans, sometimes tricking victims onto ships by offering to trade with them.

 Later, slavers made deals with African tribes who agreed to attack enemy tribes and trade any captives in return for expensive European products, like clothes and weapons.